Use Parameters in Build Chains

 Add a parameter with the reverse.dep.<build_conf_ID>.<parameter_name>

-name syntax to override the <parameter_name>
+name syntax to override the input <parameter_name>

 parameter defined in the target configuration that precedes the current configuration.